hungao/kendo-docs/api/javascript/dataviz/ui/chart.md

 ### legend.orientation `String` *(default: "vertical")*

-The orientation of the legend items when the position [legend.position](#configuration-legend.position) is set to "custom".
+The orientation of the legend items.

 The supported values are: